Bin-Go2/statement_classification_for_kg/README.md

 # Statement Classification

-Stament classification for knowledge praph by using StarE and HINGE
+Statement classification for knowledge praph by using StarE and HINGE

 StarE:https://github.com/migalkin/StarE/